DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/filtering/filtering-grid-data.md

 **Customization Dialog**

-Use the [customization dialog](../customization-dialog/filtering-page.md) to filter grid data by entering filter criteria.
+Use the customization dialog's [Filtering page](../customization-dialog/filtering-page.md) to apply filter criteria to grid data.